jellenberger/docker-builds/readme.md

 # docker-builds

-A few Docker temlates that I use.
+A few Docker templates that I use.
 See the README in each directory for a little more info.